 Quick formatting note before be we begin – include a manual page break at the end of each section.
 It’ll save you a step when we get to fully formatting your book next.
 Now, on with the fun.

-You’re going to add the following sections before and after your narrative:
+You’re going to add the following sections to your narrative:

 There’s no hard and fast way to format a copyright page, though there are a few guidelines.
+The easiest thing to do is look at the copyright of some of your favorite books and include the parts you like.
 Here’s a basic example of information you may want to include:

 All rights reserved.